Hong Kong leader Lee tests positive for COVID-19 after APEC – KION546

 Associated Press

 HONG KONG (AP) — The Hong Kong government says leader John Lee tested positive for COVID-19 after returning from the Asia-Pacific Economic Cooperation meetings in Thailand.
 The government said Lee had negative test results throughout his four-day stay in Bangkok but his test upon his arrival at Hong Kong’s airport on Sunday night was positive.
 Lee is now in isolation and will work from home.
-During his trip, Lee met various leaders including Indonesian President Joko Widodo and Singapore Prime Minister Lee Hsien Loong.
-In some close-door sessions, seating arrangements had him next to Chinese President Xi Jinping.
+He met with Chinese leader Xi Jinping and others at the APEC forum in Bangkok.
+Lee’s aim at the forum of Asia-Pacific economies was to promote Hong Kong’s image as the city reopens to the world after imposing severe COVID-19 restrictions for much of the pandemic.